p42ai/javascript-refactoring-kata/tennis-3-modern/README.md

 ### Setup

 0. Have Node.js installed
-1. `npm install`
+1. Install testing libraries: `npm install`
-2. `npm test`
+2. Run Tests: `npm test`
-3. Refactor and test until you are happy with the result :)
+3. Refactor `src/TennisGame.js` and test until you are happy with the result :)

 -----